wbcsd/data-exchange-protocol/decisions/backlog/0022-oauth-token-endpoint.md

 For example, the following path `https://some-domain.com/oauth/token` adheres to the standard (rfc-6749) but is not conforming to the current Tech.
 Specs. (see 6.5.1).
 The same would apply to the path `https://some-domain.com/token`.

-Any change to the specifications of the path/endpoint for the Action `Authenticate` could potentially impact or break backwards-compatibility.
+//Any change to the specifications of the path/endpoint for the Action `Authenticate` could potentially impact or break backwards-compatibility.

 ## Summary